CapitainHolmes/milestone-project-googleMaps/README.md

 - View the ratings of each hotel/bar/restaurant.
 - View the contact details and address of each hotel/bar/restaurant.
 - View and select the tourist attractions/points of interest within the specified area.
+- Added reset button to refresh the page if you wish to restart your search.

 ## TECHNOLOGIES